By the end of this lesson, you will be able to:

 Scanner

-to read input from the keyboard. - Variable Initialization: The
+to read input from the keyboard - Variable Initialization: The

 ticketPrice

-variable is declared to store the cost of the ticket based on the user’s age. - Decision-Making with
+variable is declared to store the cost of the ticket based on the user’s age - Decision-Making with if-else: The if-else structure checks the age and assigns the correct ticket price:

-structure checks the age and assigns the correct ticket price:- If age is between 0 and 12, the program assigns a ticket price of $5.
+- If age is between 0 and 12, the program assigns a ticket price of $5.

 - If age is between 13 and 17, the ticket price is $8.